Let's start with the Basics: Where Does Tea Come From?

 Oolong Tea – light to heavy oxidation; leaves are slowly rolled and bruised during the rolling and shaping process.

-Black Tea – heavily oxidized; usually categorized by their country of origin (the countries that produce the most black tea are India, Sri Lanka, and Kenya).
+Black Tea – heavily oxidized; and usually categorized by its country of origin (the countries that produce the most black tea are India, Sri Lanka, and Kenya).

 What about Herbal Teas?

 The term “herbal tea” is a misnomer!
 Anything that is not from the camellia sinensis plant is not “tea”.
-These beverages are more accurately called herbal infusions or tisanses.
+These beverages are more accurately called herbal infusions or tisanes.

 Herbs, flowers, and fruit are used to make hot and cold drinks and can also be added to tea to add flavors or to scent the tea.